Cold Packs and Shipping

 The lowest rate we offer is Canada Post 'Expedited'.
 This will suffice for non-remote locations in BC, Alberta and Saskatchewan.

-For all other locations (basically, Manitoba and further east from BC, where we're located) it's our experience that Canada Post 'Expedited' results in longer shipping times.
+For all other locations (Manitoba and further east from BC, where we're located) Canada Post "Expedited Parcel" results in longer shipping times.
 Toronto is typically 4 days, Ottawa surprises us at 5-7 days.
 Montreal is often 5 days, and Newfoundland is 7-9 days, just to offer some examples.
 These are all too long for refrigerated goods.

-Be mindful of weekends as well; we generally won't ship refrigerated products Wednesday thru Fridays if it looks like your goodies will be sitting in a warehouse over the weekend.
+Be mindful of weekends as well; we generally don't ship refrigerated products Wednesday thru Fridays if it looks like your goodies will be sitting in a warehouse over the weekend.
 You can place an order, but we'll hold it until the following Monday.
-(If you absolutely must order immediately, please include a note in your order, or email firstname.lastname@example.org and let us know what's up.)
+(If you absolutely must ship immediately, please include a note in your order, or reply to your Order Confirmation email, or send us a note and let us know what's up.)

 Ordering Cold Packs